MaxPensel/OpenWebScraper/README.md

 }
 ```

-* _blacklist_: contains a list of url strings, acts as a prefix-blacklist, i.e. urls starting with any of the here specified strings will not be crawled
+* _blacklist_: contains a list of regular expressions, if a uri matches one of these expressions, it will not be crawled
 * _finalizers_: contains a dictionary describing the finalizers to be executed after a crawl has finished, key is path to finalizer class and value is dictionary of generic data influencing behaviour of the finalizer
 * _name_: The name of the crawl.
 * _parser_: path to parser class, this handles all http-responses obtained during crawling